No BS Czech: Dative Case

 For instance, in the sentence "I gave a gift to my friend", the word to shows that my friend is the recipient of the gift.

-In English, we have two types of objects: indirect and direct.
+There are two types of objects: indirect and direct.

 But of course, we can have more complicated sentences than this!